Abdu11a/WeaterMap/README.md

 The WeatherMap app downloads the weather informations and weather icons from [openweathermap](https://openweathermap.org/api).
 The app allows users to drop pins on a map .
 Users will then be able to desplay he weather informations and weather icons for the location association of the weather informations and weather icons with the pin.

 ### the app have tow view controller :
-- **Add Pin**  :  Allows the user to drop pins around the world in the map view .
+- **Add Pin View**  :  Allows the user to drop pins around the world in the map view .

-Add Pin View
+in this view

 <img src="https://github.com/Abdu11a/WeaterMap/blob/master/Image/Screen1.png" width=400>